How to Store Leafy Greens

 Wash

-- place their full leaves in the strainer section of a salad spinner.
+- Place the leaves in the strainer section of a salad spinner.
 Put the strainer in the outer bowl of the salad spinner and place it in the sink.

 - Run water over the greens until the water fills the salad spinner above the level of the greens.